litstack/docs/prologue/about.md

 In the middle of 2018 we thought for the first time about building our own cms.
 Requirements in projects became more complex and none of the existing systems offered a satisfactory solution.
-At that time we couldn't have imagined what would be born from this idea now two years later: **litstack**.
+At that time we couldn't have imagined what would be develope from this idea now two years later: **litstack**.
 Along the way, we tried things out, rejected ideas and looked for the best ways to create a system that would meet both, developer & user experience: A clear and appealing user interface and a beginner-friendly yet powerful backend.
 The love for detail also cost a lot of time and nightly sessions.
-But we are more than satisfied with what has come out of it and that we can contribute to the **Open-Source** world with this project.
+But we are more than happy with what has come out of it and that we can contribute to the **Open-Source** world with this project.